deepomicslab/MetaTCR/Readme.md

 # MetaTCR: A Framework for Analyzing Batch Effects in TCR Repertoire Datasets

 MetaTCR is a computational framework designed to standardize disparate T-cell Receptor (TCR) repertoires and systematically correct for batch effects to enable robust downstream analysis.
 The framework transforms variable-length TCR repertoire data into fixed-dimensional meta-vectors by projecting individual repertoires onto a standardized reference space, facilitating large-scale integration and batch correction.

+Main scripts required to reproduce the experiments and analyses are hosted at this [repository: MetaTCR_exp_scripts](https://github.com/deepomicslab/MetaTCR_exp_scripts).

 ## Framework Overview